Antihypertensive: ACEis

-A systematic review of 63 trials with over 35,000 participants indicated ACE inhibitors significantly reduced doubling of serum creatinine levels compared to other drugs (ARBs, α blockers, β blockers, etc.), and the authors suggested this as a first line of defense.
-The AASK trial showed that ACE inhibitors are more effective at slowing down the decline of kidney function compared to calcium channel blockers and beta blockers.
-As such, ACE inhibitors should be the drug treatment of choice for patients with chronic kidney disease regardless of race or diabetic status.
+A systematic review of 63 trials with over 35,000 participants indicated ACEis significantly reduced doubling of serum creatinine levels compared to other drugs (ARBs, α blockers, β blockers, etc.), and the authors suggested this as a first line of defense.
+The AASK trial showed that ACEis are more effective at slowing down the decline of kidney function compared to calcium channel blockers and beta blockers.
+As such, ACEis should be the drug treatment of choice for patients with chronic kidney disease regardless of race or diabetic status.

-However, ACE inhibitors (and angiotensin II receptor antagonists) should not be a first-line treatment for black hypertensives without chronic kidney disease.
-Results from the ALLHAT trial showed that thiazide-type diuretics and calcium channel blockers were both more effective as monotherapy in improving cardiovascular outcomes compared to ACE inhibitors for this subgroup.
-Furthermore, ACE inhibitors were less effective in reducing blood pressure and had a 51% higher risk of stroke in black hypertensives when used as initial therapy compared to a calcium channel blocker.
+However, ACEis (and ARBs) should not be a first-line treatment for black hypertensives without chronic kidney disease.
+Results from the ALLHAT trial showed that thiazide-type diuretics and calcium channel blockers were both more effective as monotherapy in improving cardiovascular outcomes compared to ACEis for this subgroup.
+Furthermore, ACEis were less effective in reducing blood pressure and had a 51% higher risk of stroke in black hypertensives when used as initial therapy compared to a calcium channel blocker.
 There are fixed-dose combination drugs, such as ACE inhibitor and thiazide combinations.

-Notable side effects of ACE inhibitors include dry cough, high blood levels of potassium, fatigue, dizziness, headaches, loss of taste and a risk for angioedema.
+Notable side effects of ACEis include dry cough, high blood levels of potassium, fatigue, dizziness, headaches, loss of taste and a risk for angioedema.

-Angiotensin II receptor antagonists
+ARBs

-Angiotensin II receptor antagonists work by antagonizing the activation of angiotensin receptors.
+ARBs work by antagonizing the activation of angiotensin receptors.